 Staff will record any concern using the school system as it is acknowledged that it is the combination of information that often brings the best oversight of the whole child or family.
 Child protection records will be stored securely and away from main pupil records.
-Oversight of records of concerns made by staff will be maintained by Mr Duncan Johnstone and Mrs Tracey McDonald.
-Staff will be held to account for the record, timelines and appropriateness of actions.
+Oversight of records of concerns made by staff will be maintained by the DSL Mr Duncan Johnstone on MyConcern Staff will be held to account for the record, timelines and appropriateness of actions.